eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Figure 4: State-chart of Wallet Unit

-An EUDI Wallet Unit lifecycle begins when the User installs a component part of a valid EUDI Wallet Solution to their User device (see [Section 6.2](#62-trust-throughout-a-wallet-solution-lifecycle); the Wallet Unit status is **installed**.
+An Wallet Unit lifecycle begins when the User installs a component part of a valid Wallet Solution to their User device (see [Section 6.2](#62-trust-throughout-a-wallet-solution-lifecycle); the Wallet Unit status is **installed**.
 Once an EUDI Wallet Unit establishes communication with other components that are part of the Wallet Solution, is activated, and is issued a Wallet Unit Attestation (WUA) by an EUDI Wallet Provider, it is in an **operational** state.
-In this state, the User manages the EUDI Wallet Unit, which may involve:
+In this state, the User manages the Wallet Unit, which may involve:

-- The EUDI Wallet Provider updating the EUDI Wallet Unit,
+- The Wallet Provider updating the Wallet Unit,

-- The EUDI Wallet Provider revoking the EUDI Wallet Unit, including at the User\'s request.
+- The Wallet Provider revoking the Wallet Unit, including at the User\'s request.
 Revocation of the Wallet Unit is accomplished by revoking the Wallet Unit Attestation (see
     \[Topic 9\] and \[Topic 38\]).

-- The User uninstalling the EUDI Wallet Instance.
+- The User uninstalling the Wallet Instance.

-In the **operational** state of the EUDI Wallet Unit:
+In the **operational** state of the Wallet Unit:

 - The User can request issuance of a PID and optionally a QEAA, a PuB-EAA or an EAA.

-- Once an EUDI Wallet Unit holds a valid PID, it is considered **valid**.
+- Once an Wallet Unit holds a valid PID, it is considered **valid**.
 Note that this state cannot be verified or looked upon unless PID is requested.
 In this state, the User can use their EUDI Wallet Unit to present PID attributes.
-If the PID expires or is revoked, the EUDI Wallet is not automatically unusable, but rather its state is merely downgraded back to **operational**.
+If the PID expires or is revoked, the Wallet Unit is not automatically unusable, but rather its state is merely downgraded back to **operational**.
 This may affect the validity or usability of a QEAA, a PuB-EAA, an EAA or a QES certificate.